On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

-Do We Even Know What We're Doing?
+Do You Even Know What You're Doing?

 Studies have shown that the brain knows what you will do before the compulsion to act comes into your awareness.
 In short, our thoughts and actions are triggered by neurological processes we don't control.

-What Is The Point Of Life
+What Is the Point of Life

 If the only reason you're living is because you believe that afterwards you will go to a better place, then why not go now?

-Seriously.
-It's great to have faith, as long as it doesn't restrict and/or distort your reality to the point that you aren't truly living in the ‘now'.
-And the only reality, the only thing we truly know is this moment, right here, right now.
+Seriously: It's great to have faith, as long as it doesn't restrict and/or distort your reality to the point that you aren't truly living this life to the fullest.
+And by that I mean simply appreciating whatever blessings, however small and fleeting, are within your existence right now.

-And it is at this point that science and mindfulness merge quite beautifully – because, even though there was a neurological process that happened prior to my thinking about writing this post, it still took my conscious doing to take action and write it.
+And it is at this point that science and mindfulness merge quite beautifully; because, even though there was a neurological process that happened prior to my thinking about writing this post, it still took my conscious doing to take action and write it.

 The reality, the control I have – the living and the being – is the doing in the moment.
 I can take full control of my life right this second.
 I can act in full awareness on a particular thought of my choice.
 I can seize this moment to take action.

 I don't “believe” I will one day write this post.
 I “know” I am writing this post.
 This is the reality.
 It exists right now, as I'm taking action.

-The Point Of Life Is Life Itself
+The Point of Life Is Life Itself

-The point is to live with what you know to be real.
-Of course, what appears as a reality may not really be as we perceive it, but that's a whole different post.
+The point of life is to live with what you know to be real.

-But the fact is, we don't know what's around the corner, what happens when we die or even the true extent of the control we have over our lives.
+The fact is: we don't know what's around the corner, what happens when we die or even the true extent of the control we have over our lives.